What is a conventional loan?

 Lenders require proof of a stable and consistent income.
 They typically require at least two years of employment history and will want to see some financial paperwork, including W2s, pay stubs and bank statements.

-Conventional loans vs. FHA loans
+Conventional loan vs. FHA

 Feature | Conventional Loans | FHA Loans |